 What is your professional/academic background?

 I am a sociologist of work who started my career as an occupational psychologist.
-I have worked for Heriot-Watt in various roles since 2002.
+I have worked for Heriot-Watt University in various roles since 2002.

 When did you join the team at Edinburgh Business School?